asddgfg/katacoda-scenarios/eat-api/step1.md

 `curl -X POST -v http://localhost:5000/authentication/get_token -H 'Content-Type: application/json' -d '{"username":"comp3122", "password": "comp3122"}'`{{execute}}

 In the Eat API, all HTTP requests from clients must attach a token in the header.
 The API will authenticate the token.
 If it is missing or unavailable, the access will be denied.

+Now you got a token.
+In the following sessions, a default token is already added to commands in order to reduce complexity in performing commands.
+However, you can use your token to replace it.

 Try the commands as follow and check the response.

-request without token
+Request without token

 `curl -X POST -v http://localhost:5000/order -H 'Content-Type: application/json' -d @./order_service/sample_order_data.json`{{execute}}

-request with token
+Request with token

 `curl -X POST -v http://localhost:5000/order -H 'authorization: 740becc4b623786cc812c956a5afb30e' -H 'Content-Type: application/json' -d @./order_service/sample_order_data.json`{{execute}}